premanand17/django-data-pipeline/README.rst

                              --sections [DISEASE::T1D],[DISEASE::CRO] \
                              --steps  download load

+The publication pipeline is incremental so that when run multiple times it will query EUTILS only for new publications it finds and add those to the index.

 Note a useful terms aggregation for finding the number of documents per disease::

     curl 'http://127.0.01:9200/publications/_search?size=1&from=0&pretty' \